Explore the Wilds of Botswana – The Ultimate Safari

 Then, you’ll want to book your Botswana trip during the dry season.
 The lack of rain between May and September makes one of the best times to visit Botswana.

 You’ll have a much easier time spotting the Big 5.
-The thirsty animals congregate around the watering holes and the 15,000 km of the Okavango Delta floods, making it prime time for a mokoro safari.
+Thirsty animals congregate around the watering holes and the 15,000 km of the Okavango Delta floods, making it prime time for a mokoro safari.

 Wet Season: November to April